DrTomasAragon/cdph/README.md

 [^b]: Decision analysis, cost-effectiveness/benefit analysis, mathematical modeling, operations research, etc.

-Here is a graphical depiction of the Table.[^bayesialab] We aim to imprace our "reasoning" to make better decisions.
+Here is a graphical depiction of the Table.[^bayesialab] We aim to embrace our "reasoning" to make better decisions.

 ![Population Health Data Science](Bayesia_TheoryData.svg)